 Almost the entirety of Budapest’s historic center has been declared a UNESCO World Heritage Site, and you’ll see the best of it as you visit City Park; Heroes' Square with its statues of Magyar chieftains; elegant Andrassy Avenue; the iconic Parliament building; and Castle Hill, where you’ll have free time and entrance to Fisherman's Bastion.

 Your afternoon is free for you to explore.
-Perhaps you’ll explore the more than 100 stalls comprising the Budapest Christmas Market, or ask your Concierge to help arrange a visit to one of Budapest’s famous thermal baths, such as Széchenyi or Gellért.
+Perhaps you’ll explore the more than 100 stalls comprising the Budapest Christmas Market, then head to visit a famous confectioner like Gerbeaud, Café Demel, or the Sacher Café, and join the perennial argument over who makes the world’s best Sachertorte.
+Maybe you’ll do some window shopping on Váci Utca, the pedestrian shopping zone.
+Or ask your Concierge to help arrange a visit to one of Budapest’s famous thermal baths, such as Széchenyi or Gellért.

 Foodies will particularly enjoy our optional Hungarian Culinary Tour, which includes a tour of Budapest’s Central Market Hall and entrance to the Zwack Museum, with a tasting of the country’s trademark Unicum herbal liqueur.